The Power (1968 film): Production

 Filming started April 1967.
 The film was shot at Culver City and Santa Monica.

 This film is memorable for a number of intriguing scenes, including murder by centrifuge, a seemingly possessed "Walk/Don't Walk" pedestrian sign, toy soldiers firing with real gunpowder, and "winking out" inanimate objects (the last two also in the novel).
-The soundtrack also memorably features a beating heart to signal the mind-control attempts and eerie music from a cymbalum (a hammered dulcimer-like instrument) accompanying the film's more suspenseful moments.
+The soundtrack also memorably features a beating heart to signal the mind-control attempts and eerie music from a cymbalom (a hammered dulcimer-like instrument) accompanying the film's more suspenseful moments.

 The music, written by Oscar-winning composer Miklós Rózsa, contributes an amusing fourth wall-breaking moment when Tanner, hearing the haunting tune, seems to expect a new disaster, only to be visibly relieved when he finds a cymbalum-violin duet being performed in the hotel lobby.
 This was Rózsa's final score for a film produced by MGM, for which he had scored numerous films throughout his career.